Judging the ability of `statements to “make sense” is not a reliable way to identify grammar errors

 3. The law does not allow to drive faster than 70 miles per hour.
 (65. Verbs that Mean “Must” or “Can”)

 4. Everybody should be responsible of their actions.
 (111. Words with their Own Preposition)

 7. A password is necessary for an access to many websites.
 (110. Nouns Without “the” or “a”)

 8. Modern drugs enable the mentally ill to cope up with life.
-(134. Errors Caused by Similar Structures)
+(133. Confusions of Similar Structures)